isomerpages/moe-punggolprisch/_our-curriculum/CCE/Character and Citizenship Education.md

 To build Teacher-Student Relationships and Student-Student Relationships, Punggolites enjoy time spent as a cohort with specially curated activities to develop Social-Emotional Competencies during our Level Bonding.</span>
 	<img src="/images/CCE/Art%20Bonding%20P4%20Success.jpeg" style="width:65%; border:2px solid black; padding:5px">
 	</li>

-<li style="font-family:Arial; font-size:16px; text-align:justify; line-height:1.8"><span style="font-size:20px; color:royalblue; font-weight:bold">Social Studies</span><br>
-Social Studies include content knowledge that provides opportunities for exploration into national identity, contemporary issues, as well as Singapore’s constraints and vulnerabilities.
-As students interact with one another through group activities, project work, and learning journeys, they learn the skills of working together harmoniously, appreciating diversity, and active listening.
-They also learn how to demonstrate STAR values as they are encouraged to do their best in various learning tasks and relate to their teachers and fellow classmates.</li>
 </ul>
 <p></p>